elastic/logstash/CONTRIBUTING.md

 3. Send a pull request!
 Push your changes to your fork of the repository and [submit a pull request](https://help.github.com/articles/using-pull-requests).
-In the pull request, describe what your changes do and mention any jira issues related to the pull request.
+In the pull request, describe what your changes do and mention any bugs/issues related to the pull request.